'Zamboni Zamboni Zamboni Zam'

 Is it an Ice-Scraper?

-Or could Zamboni be the name of an ice scraping machine; a cold, cold instrument for scraping ice off ice rinks?
+Or could Zamboni be an ice scraping machine; a cold, cold instrument for scraping ice off ice rinks?
 Picture yourself shivering in a hockey arena, all wrapped up against the chill air, with a cold beer in your frozen hand, as you watch it refurbishing the ice surface

 Is it a Pizza?